 "Shredding sensitive paper documents is an important first step, but it doesn't end there," said Patsy Van Ouwerkerk, president and CEO of Travis Credit Union.
 "That's why Travis Credit Union will also distribute important advice and simple steps everyone can take to prevent ID theft in their daily lives, both online and off."

 Last year alone, 8.1 million Americans became victims of ID theft, resulting in the loss of $45 billion, according a report from Javelin Strategy and Research.
 The report notes that the majority (56 percent) of ID theft occurs when the thief had direct contact with the victim's personal information, through a stolen or lost wallet, rifling through a personal mailbox or trashcan, or even lifting documents from inside a home or business.

 "This is largely a crime of access," added Van Ouwerkerk.
 "Our goal here is to make personal information less accessible and empower people to be their own first line of defense against identity theft."

-Headquartered in Vacaville, California, Travis Credit Union is a not-for-profit, cooperative financial institution serving those who live or work in Solano, Yolo, Sacramento, Placer, San Joaquin, Stanislaus, Napa, Contra Costa, Alameda, Sonoma, Colusa, and Merced Counties.
-Currently, Travis Credit Union is the 11th largest credit union in California, with more than 178,000 members and over $2.1 billion in assets.
-As one of the leading financial institutions in Solano, Contra Costa, Yolo, Napa, and Merced Counties, Travis Credit Union's strength lies in its faithful commitment to its members; its solid, secure history; and its long-standing track record of dedicated service.
+Headquartered in Vacaville, California, Travis Credit Union is a not-for-profit cooperative financial institution serving those who live or work in Solano, Yolo, Sacramento, Placer, San Joaquin, Stanislaus, Napa, Contra Costa, Alameda, Sonoma, Colusa and Merced Counties.
+Currently, Travis Credit Union is the 11th largest credit union in California with more than 178,000 members and more than $2.2 billion in assets.
+As one of the leading financial institutions in Solano, Contra Costa, Yolo and Merced Counties, Travis Credit Union's strength lies in its faithful commitment to its members, its solid, secure history, and its long-standing track record of dedicated service.